The Instability of all Backoff Protocols: Introduction

 First, if $\Psi(t-1)$ is the high-level state $\Psi = (g,\tau,j,\zvect,\calS,\type)$, then $\Psi(t) = \hls(\Psi, \bbar^{Y}_{[j]}(t), t)$ where $Y$ is the $j$-jammed process starting from $\Po(\zvect)$ at time~$\tau$.
 Now that $\Psi(t)$ is determined, $\bbar^V_{[j^{\Psi(t)}]}(t)$ needs to be defined in a way that establishes the volume invariant.
 Rather than just continuing the $j$-jammed process $Y$ for another step, the state $\bbbar^V_{[j]}(t)$ needs to be adjusted using a (known) coupling between the distribution of $\bbbar^{Y}_{[j]}(t)$, which is $\Po(F^{\Psi}_{[j]}(t))$, and the desired distribution $\Po(F^{\Psi(t)}_{[j^{\Psi(t)}]}(t))$.

-Everything that we have sketched so far is infrastructure for our proof, by which we mean that it does not depend on our actual intuition about how the backoff process evolves.
+Everything that we have sketched so far is infrastructure for our proof, by which we mean that it is our intuition for how to prove instability for any such process but it does not yet present our intuition about how this specific backoff process evolves.
 That intuition enters into the design of our actual high-level state transition algorithm~$\hls$, which is sketched in Section~\ref{sketch:ourhls}.
 The ``infrastructure'' is the collection of mathematical structures that we have built to make the proof work.
 In particular, the notion of the volume process, the escape process, and the high-level state transition algorithm that sits between them, and the invariants that are required.
 It is too complicated to prove all of the invariants for our actual high-level state transition algorithm, so what we do instead, in Section~\ref{sec:hls-properties} (and in the corresponding part of the full proof) is to distill all of the properties that a high-level state transition algorithm must have in order to facilitate a coupling that maintains all of the invariants that we just described.
 The main issue is conditioning -- the invariants are conditioned on the sequence of high-level states, and in particular, the Poisson domination of the volume process needs to be conditioned on this to maintain the volume invariant.
 In order to facilitate that, the high-level state transition algorithm needs to be designed with care, and the issues are sketched in Section~\ref{sec:hls-properties}.
 After that, we will sketch the description of our actual high-level state transition algorithm in Section~\ref{sketch:ourhls}.
 In our full proof, we will need to show that our high-level state transition algorithm satisfies the properties that we've required and also that it enables us to establish the proof property.